-How to Treat Bruxism
+How to Treat Jaw Pain from Bruxism

 How Dr. Fondriest treats your clenching teeth habit depends on its cause and whether or not any teeth need restoring due to dental damage.
 For some patients, stress management techniques can help relieve their physical tension and symptoms of bruxism.
 If a tooth is cracked or broken, then Dr. Fondriest may recommend a dental crown to reinforce the tooth and prevent it from fracturing further.
-Crooked teeth, which can throw your bite off balance and agitate your jaw muscles, can be corrected with orthodontic treatment, and a mouthguard can be custom-crafted to protect your teeth while you sleep at night.
+Crooked teeth, which can throw your bite off balance and agitate your jaw muscles, can be corrected with orthodontic treatment, and a mouth guard can be custom crafted to protect your teeth while you sleep at night.

-Learn more about you clenching risks
+Learn more about grinding or clenching risks

 Aside from providing expert cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
 To schedule your consultation, call our office today at (847) 234-0517.